BodbDearg/PsyDoom/README.md

 - Requires a recent CMake to generate the IDE specific project files (3.15 or higher)
 - Builds with Visual Studio 2019 (Windows 64-bit) and also Xcode 11 on MacOS.
 Other IDEs and toolchains may work but are untested.
 - Note: Only Windows and MacOS are valid platforms to build on, Linux is not yet supported.
+- On MacOS you must download and install the Vulkan SDK in order to be able to build with the Vulkan renderer enabled.